Emil von Reznicek: Life

 Subsequently, he honed his conducting skills through apprenticeships at various theaters in Graz, Zürich, Stettin, Jena, Bochum, Berlin, and Mainz.[2]
 In 1886, he obtained a position at the Neues Deutsches Landestheater in Prague.
-It was during this period in Prague that his firstborn son, Friedrich ("Fritz"), was born on 22 February 1887.
+It was during this period in Prague that his second son, Friedrich Reznicek, was born on 22 February 1887.
+Friedrich's mother, Adele Schnabel, was Reznicek's paramour and a fellow performer of the opera.
+Reznicek's first son, Ludwig Emil Franz, died the following year in 1888.
+And the next year, Reznicek's third son, Eugen Arthur Emmerich, was born to Mathilde on 12 August 1889.
 Reznicek's career in Prague continued with his appointment as Kapellmeister of the 88th Infantry in 1890,[3] a role he held until his dismissal in 1892 following a duel.
 Despite this setback, he achieved his greatest success up to that point with the premiere of Donna Diana on 16 December 1894, a triumph that significantly advanced his conducting career.
 He later contended for the succession of Eduard Lassen at Weimar and subsequently served as Hofkapellmeister at Mannheim from 1896 to 1899.
-His son, Friedrich, served as a lieutenant in the Austro-Hungarian Army before emigrating to the United States on 1 August 1907, adopting the surname “von Marbod,” and raising a family of twelve children with his wife, Käthe ("Katie") Riese from Dresden.
+During this time of setback and great achievement, Emil's wife Mathilde became seriously ill, and subsequently died on 6 July 1897.
+Additionally, Reznicek became involved romantically with a married woman, Bertha Meyer (née Juillerat-Chasseur), wife to Edgar Meyer since 8 March 1892.
+Bertha had one son during this marriage, Burghard Edgar Martin Artur, born on 29 October 1896.
+Reznicek's fourth son Emil Ludwig Karl was born on 18 August 1898, conceived while Bertha was still entwined with Edgar; there was such political scandal due to the situation, the family moved from Mannheim.

-In June 1897 his first wife Milka Thurn-Valsassina (1864–1897) died and two years later he married Berta Juillerat-Chasseur (1874–1939).
-From 1899 to 1902 the couple settled at Wiesbaden, where Reznicek wrote his fifth opera Till Eulenspiegel, which premiered in 1902 at Karlsruhe under the direction of Felix Mottl.
-In the autumn of 1902, Reznicek moved to Charlottenburg, then a wealthy suburb of Berlin, where he remained for the remainder of his life.
+Reznicek married Bertha Meyer on 18 July 1899, and from 1899 to 1902 the couple settled at Wiesbaden, where Reznicek wrote his fifth opera Till Eulenspiegel, which premiered in 1902 at Karlsruhe under the direction of Felix Mottl.
+In the autumn of 1902, Reznicek moved to Charlottenburg, then a wealthy suburb of Berlin, where he remained for most of his life.
+It was here in Charlottenburg that Reznicek and his wife Bertha's daughter, Jutta Felicitas Amalie, was born on 18 January 1904.